 Mark the "Outside the United States" box, and then print the name of the foreign country or Puerto, Rico, Guam, etc. where the person was born.
 Use current boundaries, not boundaries at the time of the person's birth.
 For example, specify either Northern Ireland or the Republic of Ireland (Eire); North or South Korea; England, Scotland, or Wales (not Great Britain or United Kingdom).
 Specify the particular country or island in the Caribbean (for example, Jamaica, not West Indies).

 8. If the person was born in the United States (50 states and the District of Columbia), mark the "Yes, born in the United States" box.
 If the person was born in Puerto Rico, Guam, the U.S. Virgin Islands, or Northern Marianas, mark the "Yes, born in Puerto Rico, Guam, the U.S. Virgin Islands, or Northern Marianas" box.
+Although not listed, if the person was born in American Samoa, mark "Yes, born in Puerto Rico, Guam, the U.S. Virgin Islands, or Northern Marianas" box.
 If the person was born outside the United States (50 states and the District of Columbia) or at sea and had at least one parent who was a U.S. citizen at the time of the person's birth, mark the "Yes, born abroad of U.S. citizen parent or parents" box.
 Mark the "Yes, U.S. citizen by naturalization" box only if this person was born outside the United States (50 states and the District of Columbia) and has completed the naturalization process and is now a United States citizen.
 In the boxes below "Print year of naturalization," print the four-digit year this person completed the formal naturalization process.
 If this person is not a U.S. citizen, mark the "No, not a U.S. citizen" box.
 Legal Permanent Residents (LPRs) or "green card" holders, or other non-naturalized immigrants or visitors to the U.S. are not citizens of the United States and therefore should mark the "No, not a U.S. citizen" box.

 10a.
 A public school is any school or college that is controlled and supported primarily by a local, county, state, or federal government.
 Schools are private if supported and controlled primarily by religious organizations or other private groups.
 Home school applies to parental guided education outside of a public or private school for grades 1-12.